 According to federal regulations, agencies must apply veterans’ preference as part of the application process.
 Applicants with veterans’ preference should submit a Certificate of Release or Discharge from Active Duty (DD 214) with application materials.
 For additional information on veterans’ preference, visit Feds Hire Vets.

 Corporate partners will participate in virtual and potentially in-person recruitment activities and serve as mentors to program participants.
 They may also lead leadership development seminars, host networking events and serve as keynote speakers or panelists during quarterly development sessions.

 The Partnership, in coordination with agency and corporate partners, will manage the program and:

 - Recruit top cybersecurity talent by tapping into its strategic relationships with colleges and universities

 - Manage and oversee the application process and ensure applicants meet program requirements

 - Provide comprehensive professional and leadership development opportunities and convene program participants for training, mentoring and relationship building throughout their federal government experience

-The program administration is funded by corporate partners, including Mastercard, Microsoft, Workday and Accenture.
+The program administration is funded by corporate partners.
 Salaries and benefits are provided by federal agencies.